PoisotLab/ms_svd_imputation/manuscript.md

 ## Dataset

-The method has been applied to the [dataset](https://github.com/viralemergence/virionette/blob/master/03_interaction_data/virionette.csv) assembled by the VERENA consortium on mammalian viruses.
+The previously showed method has been applied to the [dataset](https://github.com/viralemergence/virionette/blob/master/03_interaction_data/virionette.csv) assembled by the VERENA consortium on mammalian viruses.
 This dataset regroups interactions between 710 mammalian hosts and 72 viruses, and the aggregation process has been described in @Becker2020PreWil.
 Specific